Hook35/deepfake-scanner/README.md

 ### Training

-Training scripts with a subset of [DFDC](https://ai.facebook.com/datasets/dfdc/) dataset will be published soon.
-Stay tuned!!!
+Training scripts with a subset of [DFDC dataset](https://ai.facebook.com/datasets/dfdc/) will be published soon.
+Stay tuned! :bell: